baihuqian/baihuqian.github.io/_posts/leetcode/2018-07-10-majority-element-ii.md

 ```

 # Solution
 Use modified Boyer-Moore algorithm.
 There are at most two majority elements, and the number of non-majority elements must be fewer than either of them.
 Thus, we can maintain two counters.
 If a number equals to one of the candidates, the corresponding counter +1 while the other does not change; if a number does not equal to either of them, both counters -1.
 If a counter is 0, replace the candidate with the next number.
+At the end, verify both of them occurred more than ⌊ n/3 ⌋ times, because some times there is only one majority element.

+The overall time complexity is $$O(n)$$ (one pass for finding the majority candidates, and one pass for verification).

 ```python
 class Solution(object):